fabsenet/blog_en/source/_posts/2012/08-24-my-first-week-with-windows-8.md

 ## Performance

 I cannot give accurate details if 8 is really faster than Vista or 7\.
 I think I got the main improvement in performance because of switching to a solid state drive.
 It is soooo fast!
-Rebooting takes less than a minute from “workable” to “workable”.
+Rebooting takes less than a minute from "workable" to "workable".
 You cannot tell, if an app was minimized or just started.
 It is just there in an instant.
 But I have to admit, I am using fairly decent hardware.

 [![Windows 8 performance overview](windows_8_performance1_thumb.png "Windows 8 performance overview")](windows_8_performance1.png)